SimonBjorkberg/IronhackProjectOne/README.md

 The game includes sound effects for jumping and game over, as well as background music.

 # States y States transitions
+    Initial state: This is the state when the code is first loaded in the browser.
+All the variables are declared, but none of the functions are called.

+    Main menu state: This is the state when the user first sees the main menu screen with the "Start Game" button.
+The canvas and game over screen are hidden.

+    Gameplay state: This is the state when the user clicks the "Start Game" button and the gameplay begins.
+The dino, obstacles, and background start moving, and the user can control the dino to avoid the obstacles.

+    Game over state: This is the state when the dino collides with an obstacle and the game ends.
+The gameplay stops, and the game over screen is displayed with a "Try Again" button.

+    Instruction menu state: This is the state when the user hovers over the "Instructions" button and the instruction menu drops down.

+    Instruction menu closed state: This is the state when the user moves the mouse out of the instruction menu and the instruction menu disappears.

+    Audio state: This is the state when the audio files are loaded and ready to play.

+    Dino running state: This is the state when the dino is running and its legs are switching between images to give the illusion of movement.

+    Dino jumping state: This is the state when the user presses the spacebar and the dino jumps up.

 # Task